 Chinese Grammar: Indicating contrast with 则

 Hey, little dragon!
-Are you doing well with 倒 to contrast two situations?
-Yes?
+How's it going with 倒 to contrast two situations?
+Good?
 Great!

 Instead of 倒, you can also use 则 to compare two things.
 It’s a conjunction word, and it is usually used for comparing two clauses in written Chinese.
 In fact, you'll often find it in Chinese classical literary prose when indicating contrast.

-倒 stress more about the opposite side of what is previously said by the speakers; however, 则 express just “in contrast”. 则 has a rather "neutral attitude" when used to contrast two things.
-If you already know 却, an easier way to say “but”, you should know that the only difference is that 却 is used for oral and 则 is used in written Chinese.
+倒 stress more about the opposite side of what is previously said by the speakers; however, 则 expresses just “in contrast”. 则 has a rather "neutral attitude" when used to contrast two things.
+If you already know 却, an easier way to say “but”, you should know that the only difference between the two is that 却 is used in spoken language and 则 is used in written Chinese.

 Clause 1, 则 + Clause 2

 Another pattern you can use with 而 to contrast the two clause is here :